-For quite some time now, I have been postponing the switch to some flavour of Linux on my laptop, due the the fact that it came with an OEM license.
+For quite some time now, I have been postponing the switch to some flavor of Linux on my laptop, due the the fact that it came with an OEM license.

 OEM stands for “original equipment manufacturer” and OEM License is a phrase that refers to software that is sold to computer builders and hardware manufacturers (OEMs), for the purpose of bundling with computer hardware.